Savoy mountains in autumn

 Arctic Char from Lake Annecy

-A noble fish simply grilled with a fresh garden herb and lemon sauce.
+A noble fish simply grilled with a fresh herb sauce from the garden and lemon.

 Cheese platter